How to Start a Parking Lot Business

 There are a few specific skills that you will need to open a parking lot.

 - Experience.
-Knowledge of how a parking lot or garage operates will be very useful.
+Knowledge of how a parking facility or garage operates will be very useful.

 - Business knowledge and experience.
 You will need to have at least some basic knowledge of marketing, finance/accounting, and human resources.